alves-nickolas/alves-nickolas.github.io/etcetera/experimental.md

 I started watching <a href="https://www.imdb.com/title/tt0092455/" target="_blank"><em>Star Trek: The Next Generation</em></a> a while ago and I've been taking notes of way too many quotes to keep them alongside the other ones.
 All of the following come from ST:TNG and I organize them by season and episode, instead of following the alphabetical patterns of the previous section.

 {%- assign listofquotes = site.quotes | where_exp:"item","item.category contains 'sttng'" | sort: 'sortkey' -%}
 {%- for quote in listofquotes %}

 {% include quote.html quote=quote %}<br>

+{% endfor -%}

+## Questionable Quotations

+Who am I fooling?
+Apocryphal quotations can be fun as well.
+Just be aware that I might have no clue whether any of these were actually said.

+{%- assign listofquotes = site.quotes | where_exp:"item","item.category contains 'apocryphal'" | sort: 'sortkey' -%}
+{%- for quote in listofquotes %}

+{% include quote.html quote=quote %}<br>